derickr/derickrethans-articles/201402180941-mongodb-is-typed.rst

 In SQL prepared statements are required to prevent SQL injections.
-If we look at MongoDB, you will see that because we are not creating an SQL string to be executed against the database, we do not have to be worried about SQL injections::
+If we look at MongoDB, you will see that because we are not creating an SQL string to be executed against the database, we do not have to be worried about (No)SQL injections::

 	<?php